Writing a business plan

 Marketing strategy

 Who are your target customers?
 What is your USP (Unique Selling Point)?
 What is your long term marketing strategy?
-Sales targets, The 4 Ps: Product, Price, Promotion and Place.
+You need to include sales targets and the 4 Ps: Product, Price, Promotion and Place.

 Financial information and forecasts